Bob Corker: Foreign policy

 Corker traveled to Iraq for the first time as a senator in February 2007 as a member of the Foreign Relations Committee to study the situation on the ground.
 In March 2007, he subsequently expressed his opposition to an arbitrary withdrawal deadline of U.S. troops in Iraq and declared his support for General David Petraeus's counterinsurgency strategy.
 Corker said that any further reduction in U.S. forces in Iraq should be based on improved conditions in the country.
 In May 2008, Corker and Democratic U.S. Senator Bob Casey advocated for greater burden sharing among Iraq's neighbors in funding reconstruction efforts in the country.

 In April 2009, Corker criticized President Obama's Afghan war strategy, which boosted civilian efforts to rebuild the impoverished country and placed nuclear-armed Pakistan at the center of the fight: "I have no idea what it is, other than sending additional troops.
 I hope we dig a lot deeper," said Corker.
 He expected that the United States is having to build the economic and governmental structure of Afghanistan after decades of war.

-In September 2009, during a Special Committee on Aging hearing, Corker told former Canadian Public Health Minister Carolyn Bennett that Canada was living off the United States by setting lower health care prices and that "all the innovation, all the technology breakthroughs just about take place in our country and we have to pay for it."
+In September 2009, during a Special Committee on Aging hearing, Corker told former Canadian Public Health Minister Carolyn Bennett that Canada was living off the United States by setting lower healthcare prices and that "all the innovation, all the technology breakthroughs just about take place in our country and we have to pay for it."
 Corker stated that the US was not really the problem but rather "sort of the parasitic relationship that Canada, and France, and other countries have towards us" and affirmed his opposition to this policy.